cambridge-collection/terraform-aws-workload-ecs/README.md

 Both the `s3_task_execution_bucket_objects` and `s3_task_bucket_objects` inputs are set to `sensitive`, meaning the contents of the uploaded files are not displayed in Terraform output.

+### ECS Deployments

+The number of tasks kept running by ECS during a deployment is controlled by two inputs `ecs_service_deployment_maximum_percent` and `ecs_service_deployment_minimum_healthy_percent`.
+The default of the latter input is `100` meaning 100% of the desired count of tasks must be running during a deployment.
+This may prevent ECS from successfully deploying a new version of the task definition if all available infrastructure is consumed by existing running tasks.
+In a non-production environment the value of `ecs_service_deployment_minimum_healthy_percent` can be set to less than 100 in order to allow the new version to be deployed.
+Setting the value to 0 may lead to a brief loss of service as connections are drained from existing tasks and new tasks are deployed.
+Note that if the new version of the task definition is broken this may lead to a complete loss of service until the change is reversed.

+In a production environment it may be desirable to retain the default value of 100 for the input `ecs_service_deployment_minimum_healthy_percent` and manually scale out new infrastructure allowing new tasks to be deployed.
+This will ensure that at least one task is always running to support live traffic.

 ## DataSync S3 to EFS

 The input `datasync_s3_objects_to_efs` can be used to enable AWS DataSync between an S3 bucket and EFS.
 Note this has no effect if the input `use_efs_persistence` is set to false.